Savings Within Reach

-Minimum efficiency heating seasonal performance factor (HSPF) 8.5
+Minimum efficiency heating seasonal performance factor (HSPF2) 7.5.

-Incentive is only available for homes upgrading from electric furnace, baseboard, wall heater or ceiling heat.
+Incentive is only available for homes replacing from electric forced-air furnace.

 |Ductless heat pump*||$1,000||

-90 percent annual fuel utilization efficiency (AFUE) or greater.
-Gas furnaces used as backup for high-efficiency heat pumps, also known as hybrid systems, are not eligible.
+90% annual fuel utilization efficiency (AFUE) or greater.
+Gas furnaces used as backup for heat pumps, also known as hybrid systems, are not eligible.

 Special qualification rules and restrictions apply.
 Incentives are subject to funding availability and may change.